 Involvement in fizzy gym groups for socialisation and utilisation of the fizzy gym for a stimulating play and sensory environment can enrich your daughter’s early motor learning.

 What you can do

-By providing a range of fun motor experiences at home, in the pool, and in supported community environments you can enhance your daughter’s early movement acquisition and assist with learning of motor planning.
+By providing a range of fun motor experiences at home, in the pool, and in supported community environments, you can enhance your daughter’s early movement acquisition and assist with the learning of motor planning.